delftdata/valentine/docs/blog-v100.md

 ## The benchmarks first

-We ran every matcher on the [NYU Open Data benchmark](research.md) — 10 real-world table pairs spanning city government, education, housing, and transportation — on the same Windows machine, with a 120 s per-dataset timeout.
+We ran every matcher on the [NYC Open Data benchmark](research.md) — 10 real-world table pairs spanning city government, education, housing, and transportation — on the same Windows machine, with a 120 s per-dataset timeout.